-The derivative terms further exemplify this freedom of choice.
-The user first has a choice of discretisation practice where standard Gaussian finite volume integration is the common choice.
+The terms that must typically be assigned a numerical scheme in fvSchemes range from derivatives, e.g. gradient , to interpolations of values from one set of points to another.
+The aim in OpenFOAM is to offer an unrestricted choice to the user, starting with the choice of discretisation practice which is generally standard Gaussian finite volume integration.
 Gaussian integration is based on summing values on cell faces, which must be interpolated from cell centres.
-The user again has a completely free choice of interpolation scheme, with certain schemes being specifically designed for particular derivative terms, especially the convection divergence terms.
+The user has a wide range of options for interpolation scheme, with certain schemes being specifically designed for particular derivative terms, especially the advection divergence terms.

 20 default Euler;